tacohitbox/userscripts/README.md

-# lqus
+# userscripts
-Legally questionable userscripts I wrote.
+Some userscripts I wrote.
+Some of these are legally questionable, others are just useful to the average user.

 Don't use these for illegal things *or do, I guess I can't stop you*.